You’ll specifically use this article in Step 2 of The 9 Steps to Financial Freedom. However, it’s beneficial to review it in all steps.

 These types of financial behaviors can be stressful and sometimes financially crippling.
 A simple way to get these expenses under control is to set up a calendar listing when they are due.

-Creating a Financial Calendar
+Creating a Personal Finance Calendar

-Next, go through all of your bank and credit card statement to see when certain expenses are due.
+Next, go through all of your bank and credit card statements to see when certain expenses are due.
 Ideally and assuming that they apply to your situation, you should have the following expenses on your calendar:

 - Mortgage or rent